zamfi/cca-programming-electronics-fall-2017/README.md

     Modify the `yourQuilt` function, replacing `// your code here!` with drawing commands that draw inside the 100-by-100 pixel square.
 Use `x` and `y` to get yourself started -- all your shapes should appear within the rectangle bounded to the left by `x`, above by `y`, to the right by `x+100` and below by `y+100`.

-    We'll then take all our functions and pattern them together into a quilt!
+    We'll then take all our functions and pattern them together into a class quilt!
 Making your functions depend on `x` and `y` means that we can place them anywhere in the quilt by "passing in" the appropriate `x` and `y` coordinates for that place in the quilt.

-    Feel free to remove the border rectangle when you're done!
+    Feel free (but not compelled) to remove the border rectangle when you like what you have!

-    Here's a (pretty complicated) example that I came up with for myself:
+    Here's a (honestly, pretty complicated) example that I came up with for myself:

     ```javascript
     function jdQuilt(x, y) {